input-output-hk/partner-chains/docs/intro.md

 Some Partner Chains may choose to read genesis configuration for some pallets from the environment when running a node without a chain spec, or generating a new spec.
 The list of these pallets and their environment variables is presented below.
-The names of the enviroment variables correspond directly to the names of genesis config fields.
+The names of the environment variables correspond directly to the names of genesis config fields.

 ###### Sidechain
-- `GENESIS_UTXO`: genesis UTXO of the Partner Chain
+- `GENESIS_UTXO`: genesis UTxO of the Partner Chain
 - `SLOTS_PER_EPOCH`: number of slots per Partner Chain epoch

 ###### Committee selection